gahan-corporation/wyatt/docs/reference/javascript.rst

   name of the component they belong to (creating "informal" namespaces, much as in C or Objective-C).
 * Global selectors should be avoided.
-Because a component may be used several times in a single page (an example in Odoo is dashboards), queries should be restricted to a given component's scope.
+Because a component may be used several times in a single page (an example in Gerp is dashboards), queries should be restricted to a given component's scope.
 Unfiltered selections such as ``$(selector)`` or ``document.querySelectorAll(selector)`` will generally lead to unintended or incorrect behavior.
-Odoo Web's :class:`~Widget` has an attribute providing its DOM root (:attr:`~Widget.$el`), and a shortcut to select nodes directly (:func:`~Widget.$`).
+Gerp Web's :class:`~Widget` has an attribute providing its DOM root (:attr:`~Widget.$el`), and a shortcut to select nodes directly (:func:`~Widget.$`).